samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 :::{figure-md} waterfall_example
 <img src="./images/xgb_waterfall_low.png" width="800">

 An example of a Shap *waterfall* plot showing the most influential features in influencing the model's prediction of a patient probability of receiving thrombolysis (in this case a patient with a very low probability of receiving thrombolysis).
+In this example the three most influential features, reducing the chance of receiving thrombolysis were 1) slow arrival-to-scan time (138 mins), low stroke severity (NIHSS 2), and 3 the hospital attended.
 :::

 ### Predicting *differences* in thrombolysis use between hospitals with an XGBoost model